Amrit706/zero-waste-logistics/README.md

 ![Optimization](https://img.shields.io/badge/Optimization-Ant%20Colony-orange?style=flat-square)
 ![MySQL](https://img.shields.io/badge/-MySQL-4479A1?style=flat-square&logo=mysql&logoColor=white)

 An end-to-end route optimization system that finds **near-optimal garbage collection routes** across a city using **real road-network distances** (not straight-line estimates) and an **Ant Colony Optimization** algorithm built from scratch — going beyond a fixed daily route into something that actually adapts to where the truck is and what's on the map.
+It also connects, in real time, to a live cloud-hosted database rather than only running on bundled demo data.

 **Business Impact:** Cut total route distance by roughly **5–20%** versus a naive nearest-neighbor ordering (varies by run/hyperparameters), while switching the underlying distance calculation from straight-line estimates to **real drivable road distances** via Dijkstra's shortest-path algorithm — meaning the optimized route is one a truck could actually drive, not just a theoretical shortcut through buildings.

 🔗 **Live Demo:** [https://zero-waste-logistics.streamlit.app](https://zero-waste-logistics.streamlit.app)

 ---
 <div align="center">